karmaniverous/blog/collections/_posts/2024-10-16-composition-in-action-finishing-the-swing.md

 ## Solving The Problem From Both Ends

-Remember that we have two ket requirements that are kind of opposed to one another:
+We have two key requirements that are kind of opposed to one another:

 - From the _inside_, our logger should appear exactly the way we want it to, but...